Vallière system: Reduction of calibers

 In 1689, France set up its first artillery school at Douai.
 In 1720, additional artillery schools were established at Grenoble, La Fère, Metz, Perpignan, and Strasbourg.
 These were the first schools of their type in Europe and they were copied by other nations, including the United States Military Academy which was founded in 1802.
-In 1734, Jean Maritz invented the horizontal boring machine in which bronze cannons were cast solid, then bored out.
+In 1734, Jean Maritz the elder invented the horizontal boring machine in which bronze cannons were cast solid, then bored out.
 This enabled cannons to be manufactured with greater accuracy.
 The French Navy adopted this method first, followed by the army.
 The new artillery pieces were produced at the Douai, Lyon, and Strasbourg cannon foundries.
 The barrels of Vallière guns were adorned with intricate ornamentation.
 Also, the handles were made to resemble dolphins.
 These details made it simple to identify the caliber of the artillery piece at a glance.